PJWalker/daggerheart/content/Player Prep.md

 * You received an order from your boss, patron, etc.
 * You have an existing bond to another party member (and *they* have a reason to help)
 ## Locations
-The main focus of this initial campaign is going to be [[Fanewyck]], with [[Haven]] also being involved.
+The main focus of this initial campaign is going to be [[Fanewick]], with [[Haven]] also being involved.
 But your character can be from anywhere.

 > [!question] Where did you grow up?
 Where do you live now?

-> [!question]- The campaign will start with the party in Fanewyck.
+> [!question]- The campaign will start with the party in Fanewick.
 Why are you there?
-> If you’re from Fanewyck this needs no explanation.
+> If you’re from Fanewick this needs no explanation.
 >If not, it might be as simple as having heard that Vinaeya needs your help.
 Or it might be something else.

 There are four broad regions in the map.
 Whatever you choose, feel free to describe a specific settlement/suburb/etc within the region.
 If they don’t work (or if being from a distant land is *the point*), we can flesh out other parts of the map.